-Coach Jocelyn is a former collegiate gymnast (University of Pennsylvania) and brings her gymnastics knowledge and experience to her role as assistant Level 4 Coach.
+Coach Jocelyn is a former collegiate gymnast (University of Pennsylvania) and brings her gymnastics knowledge and experience to her role as our Level 3 and 4 Coach.
 Coach Jocelyn is the parent of two gymnasts and provides a bridge for parents and athletes entering the competitive arena.

 WOMEN’S XCEL COACHES